ISISNeutronMuon/MDMC/doc/pages/introduction.rst

 MDMC uses external molecular dynamics packages to run the simulations.
 Currently `LAMMPS <https://lammps.sandia.gov>`_ is the only MD engine implemented.
-The code for MDMC is written such as to be straightforward extentable and we welcome requests to which other MD packages should be extended to.
+The code for MDMC is written such as to be extensible and we welcome requests of other MD packages to be added.

 MDMC can be used to run simulations without refinement, and MDMC comces with a number of helper methods aimed at simplifing setting up simulations.